Our Team

 She is a past commissioner on the Portland Human Rights Commission and currently serves as a volunteer facilitator for Portland’s chapter of Showing Up for Racial Justice.

-Chris is an avid reader of visionary fiction, a kickboxer, and an artist.
+Chris is an avid reader of visionary fiction, loves being outside year round, kickboxing, and is an artist.
 She is continually working on her Spanish language skills and hopes to be bilingual someday.

 Certified Equity Center Leader Badge